 Lacking air reconnaissance, Pitassi Mannella was unaware of the British artillery positions, and as most British artillery had a longer range than the Italian artillery, which was mostly of World War I vintage, was little chance of effective counter-battery fire.
 Pitassi Mannella decided to employ every gun capable of direct fire as anti-tank artillery and managed to assemble 110 anti-tank guns: 32 37-mm guns in the buried M11/39 tanks, 43 47-mm anti-tank guns, 13 65-mm (2.56-in) mountain guns, 21 75-mm (2.95-in) field guns, one 76-mm (2.99-in) naval gun found in the naval stores.
 Armour-piercing ammunition was available for only the 37-mm and 47-mm anti-tank guns.

-After surrounding Tobruk, the Western Desert Force had exhausted the ample Italian supplies captured at Capuzzo and Sollum.
+After surrounding Tobruk, the Western Desert Force had exhausted the ample Italian supplies it had captured at Capuzzo and Sollum.
 O’Connor directed that the supplies delivered through the port of Sollum, at the rate of 350 tons per day early in January and 500 tons per day thereafter) to the 10th and 11th Field Depots he had set up about 43 miles (70 km) to the east of Tobruk.
 Concerned mostly about not having enough fuel and supplies for the offensive after the fall of Tobruk, O’Connor delayed the attack for the accumulation of more supplies.
 As the 7th Armoured Division had suffered more losses than the Australian 6th Division, O’Connor decided that the Australians would lead the attack.
 The two most depleted units, the 8th King’s Royal Irish Hussars and the 6th Royal Tank Regiment, were withdrawn and their equipment distributed to the other four regiments of the armoured brigades.
 The first wave of the attack was to be the Australian 16th Brigade and the 7th Royal Tank Regiment, followed by the Australian 17th Brigade and the Australian 19th Brigade.
 The 7th Armoured Division was to attack along the Western Sector and perimeter to pin down the defenders.
 On 19 January the Royal Air Force dropped leaflets calling on the Italians to surrender, but Pitassi Mannella ignored this blandishment.

 From 00.00 to 02.00 on 21 January, the Royal Navy’s monitor Terror and three smaller gunships bombarded Tobruk, while destroyers waited farther offshore to attack San Giorgio should her crew attempt to escape.
 For the rest of the night Vickers Wellington twin-engined medium bombers attacked the port installations and defensive positions, and their engines drowned the sound of the British tanks assembling for the attack.

 At 05.40 the British artillery opened fire along the entire line, concentrating on a rectangular area about 765 by 875 yards (700 by 800 m) where the Sub-sectors A and B of the Eastern Sector met.
 Under cover of darkness, Australian sappers and the British artillery fire cleared a path through the thin Italian minefield in the area, and at first light the Australian 2/3rd Battalion attacked and, within an hour, had created a breach 1 mile (1.6 km) wide.
-At o7.00, 18 Matilda II infantry tanks passed through the breach, three veering left with the Australian 2/3rd Battalion, while another three veered right with the Australian 2/1st Battalion to expand the breach.
+At 07.00, 18 Matilda II infantry tanks passed through the breach, three veering left with the Australian 2/3rd Battalion, while another three veered right with the Australian 2/1st Battalion to expand the breach.
 At the same time, the other 12 Matilda tanks advanced with the Australian 2/2nd Battalion toward Tobruk.
 The first unit to be overrun by the 2/2nd Battalion was an artillery group, which had no time to lay its guns for direct fire before it was overrun.

 The Italian units' lack of radios proved to be a severe disadvantage, for their telephone lines had been cut by the British air and artillery bombardment, and Pitassi Mannella received notice of the British attack only between 08.30 and 08.45 from a despatch rider.
 By 09.10 the Australian 2/2nd Battalion had reached Sidi Mahmud and the Australian 2/1st Battalion was at Sidi Daud.
 The Australian 17th Brigade with the Australian 2/6th Battalion and Australian 2/7th Battalion had captured the Italian artillery positions between the two points.
 By 10.30 the Australians had overrun four of the Italian strongpoints and destroyed six of the 10 artillery groups in the area.
-At 08.30 the Australian 19th Brigade, supported by A Squadron of the Australian 6th Division Cavalry Regiment, had started to move on the 4o Reggimento Carri.
+At 08.30 the Australian 19th Brigade, supported by A Squadron of the Australian 6th Division Cavalry Regiment, had started to move on the 4o Reggimento carri.
 The Australian brigade was supported by 78 field guns, which moved in turns 220 yards (200 m) forward every two minutes.
 The Australian 19th Brigade struck the 3/69o Reggimento fanteria, which was quickly overrun.
 A Bersaglieri company and three M11/39 tanks that tried to plug the gap in the second line were defeated within minutes, and all three M11/39 tanks were knocked out.

 By 11.50, Pitassi Mannella had informed Graziani that the Eastern Sector had been destroyed and only isolated positions held out.
 All Graziani could do was to send three Fiat CR.30 single-engined biplane fighters to Tobruk, where all three were promptly shot down by the RAF.
-Between 12.00 and 14.0, the Australian 19th Brigade attacked the position of the 4o Reggimento Carri with a ferocity so great that 70% of the officers, including both battalion commanders, and 50% of the troops were killed in action.
+Between 12.00 and 14.0, the Australian 19th Brigade attacked the position of the 4o Reggimento carri with a ferocity so great that 70% of the officers, including both battalion commanders, and 50% of the troops were killed in action.
 During the day, Bristol Blenheim twin-engined light bombers of the RAF’s Nos 55 and 113 Squadrons flew 56 sorties against Tobruk and the Gloster Gladiator and Hawker Hurricane single-engined fighters of the RAAF’s No. 3 Squadron and he RAF’s Nos 73 and 274 Squadrons patrolled to the west.

 At 13.00, Pitassi Mannella ordered the mobile reserve, with the seven operational M11/39 tanks, to attack the Australian left flank from behind an artillery barrage.
 Two Australian anti-tank guns and two tanks destroyed five of the seven Italian tanks, and when Australian infantry pushed forward the mobile reserve surrendered.
 At 16.00, the Australian 2/8th Battalion attacked the Pilastrino position, while the Australian 2/4th Battalion reached and surrounded the Italian headquarters at the abandoned Fort Solaro.
 Pitassi Mannella and his staff retreated into the cellars but by 18.30 Pitassi Mannella had ordered his staff to surrender.
 At the same time the 6th Divisional Cavalry Regiment had reached the outskirts of Tobruk but then been stopped by fire from San Giorgio.
 Men of the Australian 2/4th Battalion moved down the cliffs and used 3-in (76.2-mm) mortars against San Giorgio.
 Having lost contact with forces outside of Tobruk, Contrammiraglio Massimiliano Vietina organised the defence of the harbour with the few men at his disposal.
 Graziani had denied the admiral’s request to make a sacrificial attack on the British warships outside the harbour, and Vietina began systematically to destroy the harbour and its stores.